Arthur Kyobe: Career

-Arthur Solomon Kyobe (born 29 November 1988) is a Ugandan cricketer who played in the 2006 Under-19 Cricket World Cup in Sri Lanka.
-A left-handed batsman, he has also played first-class, one-day and Twenty20 cricket for his country.
+Kyobe is a left-handed batsman who has played first-class, one-day and Twenty20 cricket for his Uganda.
+In 2003, he was the captain of Uganda in the ICC East Africa Under 15 Tourney at the age of 14.
+In 2004, he was one of those selected to represent Uganda in a team of 14 at the 2004 International Cricket Council (ICC) Under 19 World Cup in Dhaka, Bangladesh.
 In July 2019, he was one of twenty-five players named in the Ugandan training squad, ahead of the Cricket World Cup Challenge League fixtures in Hong Kong.